Large Multimodal Model Compression via Efficient Pruning and Distillation at AntGroup: Methodology

 \subsection{Overview}

-In this subsection, we detail a systematic approach to efficiently prune an LMM to reduce its size without significant performance degradation.
-The overarching procedure, illustrated in Algorithm~\ref{alg:overview}, is compartmentalized into three main stages to ensure a structured reduction process.
-1) Firstly, the \textit{Block Pruning} stage focuses on the initial reduction of the LMM's block numbers. {This stage pruned several last blocks within the LMM.} 2) Subsequently, the \textit{Inter-Module Dimension Pruning} phase refines the structure further by targeting the Feedforward Networks (FFNs) and Attention mechanisms within the LMM.
-This entails a granular optimization where the dimensions within blocks are assessed and pruned.
-3) The final stage, \textit{Input-Dimension Pruning}, adjusts the input sizes for each block in the model.
-It carefully resizes the input dimensionality of every block to match the pruned structure, allowing the LMM to operate more efficiently without incurring unnecessary computational costs associated with processing oversized inputs.
-Throughout the pruning stages, the model is subjected to performance thresholds that prevent the pruning process from degrading the model's accuracy beyond an acceptable level.
-Additionally, to compensate for any potential loss in performance due to the reduction in model complexity, every pruning process is interspersed with several distillation epochs.
+This section outlines a methodical strategy for effectively minimizing an LMM's size while maintaining its performance, described through a three-phase process as shown in Algorithm~\ref{alg:overview} for structured downsizing.
+The \textit{Block Pruning} phase initially reduces the LMM's block numbers by pruning several of the last blocks.
+Following this, the \textit{Inter-Module Dimension Pruning} phase refines the structure by targeting the Feedforward Networks (FFNs) and Attention mechanisms within the LMM, involving a granular optimization where dimensions within blocks are assessed and pruned.
+The final \textit{Input-Dimension Pruning} stage adjusts the input sizes for each block to match the pruned structure, thus allowing the LMM to operate more efficiently without the unnecessary computational costs of processing oversized inputs.
+Throughout the pruning stages, the model is subjected to performance thresholds to prevent significant degradation of the model's accuracy, with every pruning process interspersed with several distillation epochs to compensate for any potential loss in performance due to the reduction in model complexity.
 This approach promises a balance between model efficiency and performance, making deploying LMMs more practical in resource-constrained environments.